jermiah/myprojects/README.md

-# **Machine Learning Projects Repository**
+# ** Artificial Intelligence and Machine Learning Projects Repository**

 ## **Overview**
-This repository contains machine learning projects that explore various models, techniques, and libraries across different domains.
-It highlights diverse applications and workflows for solving real-world problems efficiently and effectively.
+This repository contains machine learning and deep learning projects that explore various models, techniques, and libraries across different domains.
+It highlights diverse applications, including advanced neural networks, and workflows for solving real-world problems efficiently and effectively.

 ---